 Students admitted to the program must have a physical examination and health clearance done by their Healthcare Provider.
-Complete physical examinations are required prior to register for DH 100 and subsequent classes.
+Complete physical examinations are required prior to registration for Introduction to Dental Hygiene (DH 100) and subsequent classes.

 The student will be given a physical examination form to be completed.
 This form requires: